kuzzleio/kuzzle/doc/2/api/controllers/document/search/index.md

 ::: info
 <SinceBadge version="2.2.0"/>
-You can restrict the scroll session maximum duration under the `services.storage.maxScrollDuration` configuration key and the maximum number of simultaneously opened scroll sessions under the `services.storage.maxScroll` configuration key.
+You can restrict the scroll session maximum duration under the `services.storage.maxScrollDuration` configuration key.
 :::

 ---